 - 6.14.
 Where it is proposed that identical ARIns are to apply to a group of positions performing identical functions at the same classification level within a Directorate, this may be done as a single 'block' approval giving rise to a Group ARIn. - 6.15.
-A Group ARIn requires: - 6.15.1. the additional remuneration to meet the criteria in paragraph 2.3 of this Framework; and - 6.15.2. a term no longer than three years; and - 6.15.3. a group of positions and employees performing identical functions at the same classification level, approved in a block in accordance with paragraph 6.14 for a period of up to three years. - 6.16.
+A Group ARIn requires: - 6.15.1. the additional remuneration to meet the criteria in paragraph 2.3 of this Framework; and - 6.15.2. a term no longer than three years; and - 6.15.3. a group of positions and employees performing identical functions at the same classification level, approved in a block in accordance with section Error!Reference source not found. for a period of up to three years. - 6.16.
 A Comprehensive Submission is required to: - 6.16.1. establish a Group ARIn; - 6.16.2. at the midpoint of this Agreement term; and - 6.16.3. prior to the nominal expiry date of this Agreement. - 6.17.
-Following a review and consultation with the head of service, the director-general will determine whether: - 6.17.1. the ARIn should be renewed (in the same or different terms); - 6.17.2. ceased in accordance with paragraph 6.21 or - 6.17.3. in the case of a review conducted in accordance with paragraph 6.16.3, the additional pay component of the ARIn should be incorporated into base rates of pay in any subsequent Agreement.

-- 6.18.
-To establish a Group ARIn only one Comprehensive Submission needs to be made in accordance with section 7 of this Framework in relation to the group of positions as identified in the submission to the head of service. - 6.19.
-If following a review under section 7 the director-general determines that the ARIn should be renewed (on the same or different terms) the revised ARIn will apply to all employees in the specified positions or class of positions. - 6.20.
+Following a review and consultation with the head of service, the director-general will determine whether: - 6.17.1. the ARIn should be renewed (in the same or different terms); - 6.17.2. ceased in accordance with subparagraph 6.21 or - 6.17.3. in the case of a review conducted in accordance with paragraph6.16.3, the additional pay component of the ARIn should be incorporated into base rates of pay in any subsequent Agreement. - 6.18.
+To establish a Group ARIn only one Comprehensive Submission needs to be made in accordance with section Error!
+Reference source not found. of this Framework in relation to the group of positions as identified in the submission to the head of device. - 6.19.
+If following a review under section Error!
+Reference source not found. the directorgeneral determines that the ARIn should be renewed (on the same or different terms) the revised ARIn will apply to all employees in the specified positions or class of positions. - 6.20.
 Employees may be offered a Group ARIn during the term the Group ARIn is in effect.
-Each employee in a position covered by the Group ARIn will be provided with an individual ARIn providing the same benefits and expiration date. - 6.21.
-A Group ARIn will cease to operate where the ARIn is reviewed in accordance with section 7 of this Framework and the director-general determines following the review that the ARIn should no longer apply.
+Each employee in a position covered by the Group ARIn will be provided with an individual ARIn providing the same benefits and expiration date.

+6.21.
+A Group ARIn will cease to operate where the ARIn is reviewed in accordance with section Error!
+Reference source not found. of this Framework and the director-general determines following the review that the ARIn should no longer apply.
 The date of effect of the ARIn cessation is the date that is at least ninety days after the date notice is provided to the employee of cessation of the ARIn, or on an earlier date if agreed by the employee.